Hastings Boys High finished top of the pile in New Zealand in 2017, but were not included in the inaugural World Schools’ Festival.

 The New Zealand schools competition, working off more of a pool base system than that of the South African league system (as can be seen on schoolboyrugby.co.za) sees an actual final take place to determine the number one spot.

-Whilst Paarl Boys High, South Africa’s undeniable number one side will be looking to continue for a third unbeaten season whilst measuring themselves against other international bests, it is a pity that they will not be finding themselves head to head with New Zealand’s top 2017 team.
+Whilst Paarl Boys High, South Africa’s undeniable number one side will be looking to continue for a fourth unbeaten season whilst measuring themselves against other international bests, it is a pity that they will not be finding themselves head to head with New Zealand’s top 2017 team.

 Yet, the competition still promises a great assemblage of talent and excitement, being spearheaded by former Bok coach Heyneke Meyer and heavily punted by Boshaai first XV coach Sean Erasmus.
 With the aim not only to celebrate the school’s 150th anniversary but also to make possible international school’s rivalries in what will be a refreshing change to the usual school’s season and will hopefully become a regularity world wide, should the inaugural one be a success.